Welcome to today's edition of the Rush 24-7 podcast.

 Would NASA rather increase the risk of death to our astronauts or anger the green lobby?

-Now I raise that question today because of the specifics of what has happened and happened again.
+Now, I raise that question today because of the specifics of what has happened and happened again.

-I say again because even though Columbia was brought down in 2003 in that tragedy.
+I say again because even though Columbia was brought down in 2003 in that tragedy, 2003 was quite a while ago.

 The foam peeling off was supposed to have been solved, a problem that was supposed to have been solved.

-Uh this uh this is uh a holly va highly volatile situation there.
+This is a highly volatile situation there.

 So you need that foam protection on the outside.

-The substitute apparently was in the outer edges of it, more brittle, prone to peeling off the tank during the stress of takeoff.
+The substitute apparently was in the outer edges of it more brittle, prone to peeling off the tank during the stress of takeoff.

-Uh that uh domino effect led, of course, to the death of the astronauts.
+That domino effect led, of course, to the death of the astronauts.

-So the question went back to, wait a second.
+So the question went back to, wait a second, what about this fuel tank?

 What about this foam?

-Well, a billion four hundred million dollars later, uh the NASA was guaranteed, that's the word that was used, guaranteed that the foam would not come off.
+Well, $1,400,000,000 later, NASA was guaranteed, that's the word that was used, guaranteed that the foam would not come off, that the problem had been fixed.

-We all saw the video, the problem's not fixed.
+We all saw the video, the problem's not fixed, the foam was peeling off.

-We were lucky, and and I I don't use that word lightly.
+And I don't use that word lightly.

 You always want to be lucky in whatever you do in life, but when it comes to engineering, you want to be good.